Skip to main content

 What this measures

-How your DNA shapes dihydrotestosterone (dht) levels.
+How your DNA shapes dihydrotestosterone (DHT) levels.

 SRD5A2 codes for 5-alpha reductase type 2 — the enzyme that converts testosterone into DHT (dihydrotestosterone), a more potent androgen that drives certain tissue effects more strongly than testosterone itself.
 AR (androgen receptor) sensitivity further shapes how strongly tissue responds.
 DHT is essential for some functions and a driver of unwanted effects in others — pattern hair loss, BPH (benign prostatic hyperplasia), and acne all run partly through DHT.